Robotic Manufacturing for Aerospace and Defense

 - Painting - Paint robots are commonplace in the automotive industry, but in aerospace manufacturing, they’re used for depainting.
 Periodically, every aircraft must undergo a thorough structural inspection, and doing that means removing the paint.
 It's a job demanding great consistency in an unpleasant atmosphere, and one that's ideal for a robot.
 Whether blasting abrasive media or using laser ablation, robotic depainting ensures the job is done thoroughly and human workers are kept safe.

 - Part Inspection - There are no second chances at 36,000 feet, so every aerospace component and assembly is inspected thoroughly to ensure safety.
 Ultrasonic and visual inspection methods are the most widely used.
 Plus, sensors and cameras ensure nothing is being overlooked.
 It's even possible to add 3-D scanning technology to a robot so it can make dimensional checks.

 Robots today are easier to program and deploy than ever before, but every industry is different, and integration always brings new challenges.
 For example, in aerospace manufacturing, the precision demanded by some applications requires secondary encoders on the robots.
 That's why it's so important to work with an experienced integration partner.
 With over 30 years experience and more than 4,000 installations throughout North America, Acieta has the knowledge and skills needed to integrate robots successfully.

 Whether you're in aerospace manufacturing or another industry, Acieta can help.
-We'll explain how robotic automation can help your business, identify opportunities and support you through every step of your project.
+We'll explain how defense and aerospace robotics can help your business, identify opportunities and support you through every step of your project.
 For more information, contact us today.

 To discuss known automation opportunities or discover new ones: